On the dimension of the $p$-Bergman spaces: Introduction

 The remaining part of the paper is dedicated to examining $p$-Bergman spaces of special classes of pseudoconvex domains, namely Hartogs domains with one and higher dimensional bases.
 That is, Hartogs domains with base $G$ are domains of the form

 where $G \subset \mathbb{C}^M$ is pseudoconvex, $\phi \in PSH(G)$.
 Several conditions on the base domain and on the plurisubharmonic weight are obtained that are sufficient for the infinite dimensionality of the $p$-Bergman space of $D_{\phi}(G)$.
 It is shown that $A^p(D_{\phi}(G))$ can separate points when $\phi - c\|.\|^2 \in PSH(G)$, and its Lelong number $\nu(\phi,.)$ vanishes on some open subset $U$ of $G$ (see theorem \ref{th:point-separating}).
 The $L^p$-analogs of extension theorems enable us to compare $A^p(D_{\phi}(G))$ with $p$-Bergman spaces $A^p(D_{\phi}(G \cap H))$, where $H$ is a hyperplane or a hypersurface (see corollary \ref{cor:pOTH}, \ref{cor:Ohsawa1}, \ref{cor:Ohsawa2}).
-Jucha in \cite{jucha2012remark} introduced a necessary and sufficient condition for the infinite dimensionality of Bergman spaces of $D_{\phi}(\mathbb{C})$.
+Jucha in \cite{jucha2012remark} introduces a necessary and sufficient condition for the infinite dimensionality of Bergman spaces of $D_{\phi}(\mathbb{C})$.
 Remarkably, he is able to show the failure to meet the condition forces $A^2(D_{\phi}(\mathbb{C}))=\{0\}$, thus proving the dichotomy of dimensions for $A^2(D_{\phi}(\mathbb{C}))$.
+In contrast to this, we show that failure to meet these conditions do not ensure triviality of $p$-Bergman spaces, when $p\in [1,2)$.
 The sufficient condition in proposition $3.4$ \cite{jucha2012remark} encapsulates the essence: if the plurisubharmonic weight $\phi$ grows faster than the sum of a plurisubharmonic function $u$ and $M' \log \|z\|$ for an appropriate constant $M'$ near infinity (that is, outside some compact set), and if $u$ has a milder logarithmic leading term singularity than $\phi$ in a compact set, then non-trivial holomorphic functions can be constructed inside $D_{\phi}(\mathbb{C})$.
 Additional requirements on the Riesz decomposition of the measure $\Delta \phi$ (see condition ($4.2$) in \cite{jucha2012remark}) ensure the existence of non-trivial elements in $A^2(\mathbb{C}, (N+|n|)\phi)$ for infinitely many multi-indices $n \in \mathbb{N}^N$.
 We adapt the idea of proposition $3.4$ in \cite{jucha2012remark} and obtain sufficient conditions (\ref{eq:generalJucha}) and (\ref{eq:condnpFock}) that result in the infinite dimensionality of $A^p(D_{\phi}(G))$ and the weighted $p$-Fock space (see theorems \ref{th:generalJucha}, \ref{th:pFock}).
 As a consequence of theorem \ref{th:generalJucha}, we show that $A^p(D_{\phi}(G))$ is infinite dimensional whenever $\phi - c \|.\|^2 \in PSH(G)$ on some pseudoconvex $G \subset \mathbb{C}^M$ (see corollary \ref{cor:generalJucha}).
-We remark that some results of Jucha \cite{jucha2012remark} and Pflug-Zwonek \cite{pflug2017h} translate verbatim for $p$-Bergman space after minimal modifications.
+We also observe that some results of Jucha \cite{jucha2012remark} and Pflug-Zwonek \cite{pflug2017h} do not translate in case of $p$-Bergman space ($1\leq p<2$).
+See examples \ref{ex:onedimHartogs}, \ref{ex:elbalanced}.